 Alright, at this point the sky is the limit!
 Now you can make any number of french cleat tool storage options for any type of tool, cabinet or rack.
 Put a 3/4″ spacer on the bottom if you have a smaller project.
 You can see an example like this on my Wall Clamp Storage Rack.
 This will support it and hold it off the wall using just one french cleat.

-Also, for bigger projects I use 2 screws on each side of the french cleat and attach them into the sides.
+Also, for bigger projects I use 2 screws on each side of the wood cleat and attach them into the sides.
 I use 1-5/8″ or 2″ screws so it holds well.

 Small Clamp Holder French Cleat Example

 I’ll show you how easy it is to make a holder with an example to hold some c-clamps.

 All you need is a 3/4″ backer, a piece to stick out and hold the tool and a cleat.
 I went a little crazy with the pocket hole jig on this one because these c-clamps are heavy and I wanted it to stay put 🙂

 Cut a 5 degree angle on the projecting piece that will hold the clamps so gravity would want to pull them back to the wall.
 Secure the pieces together with 1-1/4″ pocket hole screws.

 Then attach the french cleat to the top of the clamp holder with 1-1/4″ wood screws.

 That’s it!
 Seriously, that’s all it takes.
 Now just slap that bad boy on the cleat wherever you want it because it can go anywhere.